request

 Penalties for Criminal Trespass in Illinois

-• Class B Misdemeanor – Up to 6 months in jail and fines of up to $1,500 (for minor trespass cases).
+• Class B Misdemeanor: Up to 6 months in jail and fines up to $1,500 (for minor cases).

-• Class A Misdemeanor – Up to 364 days in jail, fines up to $2,500, and possible probation (if the judge allows).
+• Class A Misdemeanor: Up to 364 days in jail and fines up to $2,500 (for most residential or vehicle-related offenses).

 How Andrew M. Weisberg Builds a Strong Defense

-• Challenge the Evidence – The prosecution must prove that you knowingly trespassed.
-If there was no intent to commit a crime, the case may not hold up.
+• Challenge the evidence – The State must prove you knowingly trespassed.
+If intent isn’t clear, the case may fall apart.

-• Argue Self-Defense or Misunderstanding – If you had a legitimate reason to be on the property (such as retrieving personal belongings or mistaking the location), Andrew will present evidence to challenge the prosecution’s case.
+• Argue self-defense or misunderstanding – If you had a lawful reason to be there or entered by mistake, Andrew will make that clear to the court.

-Former Cook County Prosecutor – Knows how the prosecution builds cases and how to dismantle them.
+• Former Cook County Prosecutor – Knows how the other side builds its case.

-Call Andrew M. Weisberg Today for a Free Consultation
+Take Action Now – Call for a Free Consultation

 Our Blog